 Policy

 You may choose to withdraw from Duke for health or financial issues, for transfer to another college, or for personal reasons.
-Withdrawal is done through your academic dean.
+Withdrawal is done through the Time Away Office.
 Once withdrawn, you may apply to return later, but with restrictions.
 You may not apply for readmission for the subsequent semester.
 If you have enrolled at another institution while withdrawn, you are subject to the restrictions on allowable transfer credit (e.g., the maximum number of institutional transfer credits is 2.0 credits).
-If you have withdrawn in order to transfer to another college, you are not eligible to apply for readmission if your time away from Duke has exceeded two semesters from your withdrawal date or if you have obtained a degree from that other institution.

 Procedure

-Questions about withdrawing should be directed to your academic dean.
+Questions about withdrawing should be directed to The Time Away Office.
 Questions about financial obligations should be directed to the Bursar's Office.
 For information on tuition, fees and refunds, see Tuition Refund Policies. f you are on financial aid and having difficulty with finances, contact Financial Aid.
 If you withdraw and have student loans, you must be in touch with the Student Loan Office to complete a Student Loan Exit Interview and to receive information on how to manage any loan payments that may become due while you are not enrolled.
 For information on returning from a voluntary withdrawal, see the Time Away Office website.

 If you voluntarily withdraw from Duke see General Policies/Expectations While Away on the Time Away Office website.